John Tennant (Irish Legion)

-John Tennant (1777–1813) (often spelled John Tennent) was an Ulster Presbyterian and a militant member of the Society of the United Irishmen and its northern executive.
+John Tennant (1777–1813) (often spelt John Tennent) was an Ulster Presbyterian and a militant member of the Society of the United Irishmen and its northern executive.
 Facing the prospect of joining his brother William in prison, and hoping to join Wolfe Tone in expediting French assistance, he left Ireland in the summer of 1797.
 After the crushing of the risings in Ireland in 1798, he took service in the French army under Napoleon serving with distinction in the Irish Legion.
 He was killed in battle in Silesia in August 1813.

 Early life

 John Tennant was born in 1777 at Roseyards near Ballymoney, County Antrim, in the Kingdom of Ireland, the sixth of eight children born to Reverend John Tennant and Ann Patton.
 His father had been one of the first Scottish Anti-Bugher Presbyterian ministers to settle in Ulster.
 Seceders from the Church of Scotland, they refused to accept a sacramental oath (the Burgher Oath) as a condition of public office.
 It was a position that had radical implications in Ireland where such oaths secured the Protestant [Anglican] Ascendancy their monopoly of position and influence against both Presbyterians and the kingdom's dispossessed Roman Catholic majority.
 Rev. Tennent was an early subscriber to the Northern Star, the newspaper of the Society of United Irishmen.

 At age fourteen John entered a four-year apprenticeship with a grocer's merchant in Coleraine.
 At the end of this unhappy experience he moved to Belfast where, through his elder brother William, a sugar merchant, he made the acquaintance of leading United Irishmen, including the Dublin attorney Theobald Wolfe Tone.
-While he readily sympathised with the cause of civil and religious liberty and of national independence, he attributed he decision to take the United Irish test or pledge in March 1793 to his indignation at the sight of dragoons dragging people through the streets many of them maimed and gashed.
+While he readily sympathised with the cause of civil and religious liberty and of national independence, he attributed his decision to take the United Irish test or pledge in March 1793 to his indignation at the sight of dragoons dragging people through the streets many of them maimed and gashed.
 Reportedly provoked by their displays of the likenesses of Dumouriez, Mirabeau and Franklin, the soldiers had attacked taverns in the town as well as the homes and businesses of those associated with the democratic cause.